STUDY

 Definitions: A social group is defined as:

-“Social group is a group of two or more persons who are in a state of interaction with one another”. – Mayer Nimkoff
+“A social group is a group of two or more persons who are in a state of interaction with one another.” – Mayer Nimkoff

-Meaning: A social group is a collectivity of two or more individuals who are in state of interaction with one another.
-The state of social interaction refers to the reciprocal influence individuals exert on one another through inter-stimulation and response.
-This state of social interaction or inter-influence is a compulsory characteristic of a social group.
-A group of boys discussing the last watched movie is a social group because through their verbal interaction, they are influencing one another.
+Meaning: A social group refers to a collectivity of two or more individuals who are engaged in a state of interaction with one another.
+Social interaction involves the reciprocal influence that individuals exert on each other through processes of inter-stimulation and response.
+This continuous process of interaction or mutual influence is a fundamental and essential characteristic of a social group.

 TYPES OF SOCIAL GROUPS